openmas-ai/openmas/docs/patterns.md

 ### Key Components

-SimpleMAS implements the Chaining pattern with the following components:
+OpenMAS implements the Chaining pattern with the following components:

 - `ServiceChain`: A class for defining and executing a chain of service calls
 - `ChainBuilder`: A builder for creating chains with a fluent interface